Category Archives: Leslie Odom Jr.

 During some of the numerous action sequences when Harriet becomes a flawless sharpshooter, she nearly rivals a Marvel superhero instead of a simple woman championing a cause.
 And why is Harriet psychic?

-Erivo provides both toughness and sympathy so that the audience will champion her cause without it feeling forced.
+Erivo strikes a balance between toughness and sympathy, allowing the audience to champion her cause without it feeling forced.
 Early in the year, thought to be a lock for the Best Actress Oscar, the film lost ground critically, and Erivo limped to an Oscar nod, and she was lucky to get that.
-She lost.

-The cinematography is credible and another positive to the film.
-The green, lush landscapes are very southern and peaceful, roaring rapids, bridges, and spacious forests making for atmospheric niceties serving as backdrops for many sequences.
+The cinematography is credible, which is another positive aspect of the film.
+The green, lush landscapes are distinctly southern and peaceful, featuring roaring rapids, bridges, and spacious forests that make for atmospheric backdrops serving as settings for many sequences.

-Casting Janelle Monae as the gorgeous (and free) Marie Buchanan is fine and adds a Color Purple (1985) comparison-think Celie/Shug Avery.
+Casting Janelle Monae as the gorgeous (and free) Marie Buchanan is okay and adds a Color Purple (1985) comparison, reminiscent of Celie and Shug Avery.

-Ironically, the acting among the black actors is superior to the most over-the-top or cartoon-like white actors.
+Ironically, the acting among the black actors is superior to that of the most over-the-top or cartoon-like white actors.

-Best described as a formulaic Hollywood film with a good message, Harriet (2019) could be a launching pad for Erivos, a new name in Hollywood film.
+Best described as a formulaic Hollywood film with a good message, Harriet (2019) could be a launching pad for Erivo, a new name in Hollywood films.

-She tackles a difficult role and is the best thing about the production.
+She tackles a challenging role and is the standout performer in the production.
 The sleekness and modernism make the resulting experience less than the grittiness that a film like Harriet needs.

-Much better biographies of legendary figures exist, a shame since Harriet Tubman is one of the most prominent to have their stories told on the big screen.
+Much better biographies of legendary figures exist, a shame since Harriet Tubman is one of the most prominent to have their story told on the big screen.

-Oscar Nominations: Best Actress-Cynthia Erivos, Best Original Song-“Stand Up”
+Oscar Nominations: Best Actress- Cynthia Erivo, Best Original Song-“Stand Up”

 Murder on the Orient Express-2017